 Misconceptions About Racism: False Equivalency

 False equivocating happens a lot.
 Let’s look at a very recent examples out of both the #blacklivesmatter movement, and the aftermath from Charlottesville.
 False equivocating is hearing #blacklivesmatters, and creating a competing campaign #alllivesmatter, which was really a veiled attempt to say #whitelivesmatter.
 To reduce this issue to its barebones elements, the two movements are not the same.
 BLM exists to protest the systemic issues black people, in particular men, face on a daily basis.
 White people do not share this experience; there is no equivalent experience.
 What they may experience, however, is the potential of a more equitable system that stands to challenge inherited privilege.

 Changing growing narratives of righting systemic privileges to suit existing power structures seems innocent enough, but it becomes nefarious too.

 The now infamous words of the President post-Charlottesville where he mentioned “both sides were at fault.”
 The severe problem?
 There is no antithesis to systemic racism.
 It is decidedly black and white–for or against racism.
 Many different groups from everywhere were certainly violent in Charlottesville, but only one came with the worldview whiteness is superior.
-Both sides at fault means white people can only see the issue of violence; they cannot (or will not) acknowledge the deeper problem.
+Both sides at fault means white people can only see the issue of violence; they cannot (or will not) acknowledge the system that perpetuates that violence.
 BLM caused concern among whites that black lives may one day matter more than white lives.
 So when Charlottesville protestors clashed, the white supremacists were there to demonstrate not merely that it’s OK to be white, but that the monuments and history that’s contributed to white dominated society needed to stay so their privilege based on their whiteness could stay too.